Home Compare HPQ vs KEYS

 HP vs Keysight Technologies: Which Stock Looks Stronger in 2026?

-HP holds the cleaner structural position, with the lead spread across profitability and valuation.
-Keysight Technologies still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+HP holds the cleaner structural position, with the lead spread across valuation and growth.
+Keysight Technologies still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Keysight Technologies carries the stronger setup — intact trend against HP's broken trend.
 That leaves a split case: the structural lead stays with HP, but the market is not currently confirming it.

 Trajectory Similarity